Sathwik061/Project_heart_disease/README.md

 -   Number of Majore Vessels:0
 -   Thalassemia:2

-You can give your own input to know the prdediction of heart disease these are the sample which i have tested.
+You can give your own input to know the prdediction of heart disease these are the sample which i have tested.These 13 features are enough to predict the heart disease